resource-watch/slate/source/includes/api/_collections.md

 }
 ```

-You can do a POST request to the `v1/collection/:id/resource` to push a new resource to an existing collection.
+You can do a POST request to the `/v1/collection/:id/resource` to push a new resource to an existing collection.
 You also need to define the following fields in the request body:

 | Field             | Description                               | Type
 | ------------------|:-----------------------------------------:| -----:
 | type              | Type of resource being added              | Text (dataset, layer, widget)
 | id                | Id of the resource                        | Text

-## Get collections for the request user
+## Getting collections for the request user

 > To get all collections of the logged user, you have to do a GET request: